bhaskarblur/NeoBaseAI-Copilot-for-database/README.md

    - Get AI-driven suggestions to improve query performance.

+## Community

+Join our [Discord community](https://discord.gg/VT9NRub86D) to connect with other users, share feedback, discuss features, and get help from the NeoBase team!

 ## Contributing

 We welcome contributions!
-Here’s how you can help:
+Here's how you can help:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature/your-feature`).